Kitware/CMake/Help/guide/tutorial/index.rst

   add_executable(Tutorial tutorial.cxx)

-Note that this example uses lower case commands in the CMakeLists file.
+Note that this example uses lower case commands in the ``CMakeLists.txt`` file.
 Upper, lower, and mixed case commands are supported by CMake.
 The source code for ``tutorial.cxx`` is provided in the ``Step1`` directory and can be used to compute the square root of a number.